aileks/macos-dots/README.md

 # Dotfiles

-### Linux dotfiles for i3, WezTerm, Tmux, Neovim, and Doom Emacs.
+### My dotfiles for i3, WezTerm, Tmux, Neovim, and Doom Emacs.

 #### NOTE: The setup script doesn't install any packages.